f5devcentral/f5-agility-labs-nginx/docs/class12/module1/lab2/lab2.rst

 Let's view the nodes attached to our cluster.

 .. code-block:: bash
-   :caption: Get Nodes
+   :caption: Get node info

    kubectl get nodes

 That was very basic information on our nodes, but if we want more details we can add the `-o` for *output* and add *wide*

 .. code-block:: bash
-   :caption: Get Nodes
+   :caption: Get node info wide

    kubectl get nodes -o wide